 In case you have bought furniture that doesn’t really match perfectly you can lay it nicely by creating some symmetry.
 Think about mirroring the pieces of furniture on both sides of a sofa or fireplace or any other imaginary axis.
 In the process, the eyes of everyone in the room will be satisfied and happy.

 Must be as functional as possible

 This is non-negotiable.
 The living room must always be functional and prettiness and elegance should never come first.
 If finding a place to place a glass or a phone is serious business or you have to stand or really stretch your neck to watch the TV, something is wrong.
 The furniture is definitely wrongly planned and not helping.
 If you can view the television without craning your neck or have enough space to place a bottle of wine beside your iPad on a table you have probably planned the space well.

 Unwinding in your living room is everything after a long day running around.
 Think about the space and the stylish sofas that will transform your space without taking all the space.
 There are footstools and armchairs you can go for to transform your living room, including diverse storage solutions to remove clutter from the living room and tuck it away safely in a tidy fashion.

 Spacious sideboards, bookcases with multiple shelves and coffee tables are all diverse types of living room pieces you should think about.
-Choose living room tables, living room chairs, cabinets and bookcases with available space in mind.
-You can add something special like bean bags to make the room cosier with a tinge of elegance.
-Remember if furniture is not scaled correctly it will break the room while too much or too less space will destabilise the feel and look of the living room.
+Choose living room tables, some of the best leather recliner chairs, cabinets, and bookcases with available space in mind.
+You can add something special like bean bags to make the room cozier with a tinge of elegance.
+Remember if furniture is not scaled correctly it will break the room while too much or too less space will destabilize the feel and look of the living room.

-Lightening up your furnishings and walls is important and light colours can really help.
+Lightening up your furnishings and walls is important and light colors can really help.
 They also give an idea of extra space.
-Choosing darker colours will make the space feel closed in.
+Choosing darker colors will make the space feel closed in.